KonstantinHoffmann/LanguagePhylogenies/README.md

 # Practical: Creating a language phylogeny

-In this tutorial we will analyse a minor selection of Central Pacific languages and focus on the steps that are required in a linguistic analysis.

 ## Installing necessary packages
 First we need to install the `babel` (v.
 0.2.1 or above) package for linguistic analyses.
 Further we will use a Birth-Death model which requires the package `BDSKY` (v.
 1.4.5 or above).
 The latter one can be easily done via the package manager of BEAUti.
 For `babel` we first need to add extra repositories to the package manager.